zachlewis/mold/docs/Configuration.md

 #### workdir
 This is **path inside the container** where the project repository will be accessible (mounted).
 It can be an path of your choosing.
 In the above example the source repo for mold will be available under `/go/src/github.com/d3sw/mold` inside the `golang:1.8.1` container.
+Any data written to this directory is later available in the artifacts stage.

 #### image
 This is the docker image name used to build/test code.
 These are disposable and not used to generate the final